-Since Seqwater made its proposal, we have been provided with the actual premiums for 2023-24, resulting in a total increase of 16.50%, which we have accepted.
+Since Seqwater made its proposal, we have been provided with the actual insurance cost escalation of 16.50% for 2023-24 and -0.8% for 2024-25, which we have accepted.

-Marsh's latest global market insurance index update indicates a further slowdown in the rate of premium increases.
-Specifically, the changes in Pacific property insurance premium rates have dropped to zero in the first quarter of 2023-24 from 2% in the third quarter of 2022-23 (the time of Seqwater's proposal), while Pacific casualty rate changes have dropped to 3% from 5% in the third quarter of 2022-23.
+Marsh's latest global market insurance index update indicates a further slowdown in the rate of premium growth.
+Specifically, the changes in Pacific property insurance premium rates have dropped to -6% in the third quarter of 2023-24 from 2% in the third quarter of 2022-23 (the time of Seqwater's proposal), while Pacific casualty rate changes have dropped to zero from 5% in the third quarter of 2022-23.

-However, considering the Seqwater-specific insights provided by Seqwater's direct account manager at Marsh, we find it reasonable to apply the proposed 5% premium increase for the remaining years of the price path.
-Additionally, Seqwater has chosen to bear the risk of higher insurance forecasts, as it did not request a review event adjustment for insurance costs exceeding the allowed insurance costs in the current price path period and has not proposed a review event for insurance costs in the upcoming price path.
+However, considering the Seqwater-specific insights provided by Seqwater's direct account manager at Marsh, we find it reasonable to apply the proposed 5% premium increase for the remaining years of the price path (Table 18).
+Additionally, Seqwater has chosen to bear the risk of higher insurance forecasts, as it did not request a review event adjustment for insurance costs exceeding the allowed insurance costs in the current price path period and has not proposed a review event for insurance costs in the price path period.